-Financial assets and financial liabilities measured at amortized cost.
-If there is quoted price generated by transactions, the recent transaction price and quoted price data is used as the basis for fair value measurement.
+Financial assets and financial liabilities measured at amortized cost, if there is quoted price generated by transactions, the recent transaction price and quoted price data is used as the basis for fair value measurement.
 However, if no quoted prices are available, the discounted cash flows are used to estimate fair values.

-3) Valuation techniques for financial instruments measured at fair value

-Financial instruments traded in active markets are based on quoted market prices.
-The quoted price of a financial instrument obtained from main exchanges and on the run bonds from Taipei Exchange can be used as basis to determine the fair value of the listed companies' equity instrument and debt instrument of the quoted price in an active market.
+3) Valuation techniques for financial instruments measured at fair value bonds from Taipei Exchange can be used as basis to determine the fair value of the listed companies' equity instrument and debt instrument of the quoted price in an active market.